promptfoo/promptfoo/site/docs/guides/mistral-vs-llama.md

 ---
-sidebar_label: Mistral vs Llama 3
+sidebar_label: Mistral vs Llama
 ---

-# Mistral vs Llama 3: benchmark on your own data
+# Mistral vs Llama: benchmark on your own data

 When Mistral was was released, it was the "best 7B model to date" based on a [number of evals](https://mistral.ai/news/announcing-mistral-7b/).
 Mixtral, a mixture-of-experts model based on Mistral, was recently [announced](https://mistral.ai/news/mixtral-of-experts/) with even more impressive eval performance.

 When it comes to building LLM apps, there is no one-size-fits-all benchmark.
 To maximize the quality of your LLM application, consider building your own benchmark to supplement public benchmarks.
-This guide describes how to compare Mixtral 8x7b vs Mistral 7B vs Llama 3 8B using the `promptfoo` CLI.
+This guide describes how to compare Mixtral 8x7b vs Mistral 7B vs Llama 3.1 8B using the `promptfoo` CLI.

 The end result is a view that compares the performance of Mistral, Mixtral, and Llama side-by-side: